symbo-ls/uikit/README.md

 [![npm version](https://badge.fury.io/js/%40rackai%2Fscratch.svg)](https://badge.fury.io/js/%40rackai%2Fscratch)

-It recevies a configuration and outputs the design system of all design related properties.
+Recevies a configuration and outputs the system of design related properties.
 It also applies reset by default and receives a few options:

 | option | default | description |
 | --- | --- | --- |